2023 Most Popular Online Criminal Justice & Corrections Schools in Illinois

 The following schools top our list of the Most Popular Online Criminal Justice & Corrections Colleges.

-Our 2023 rankings named Western Illinois University the most popular online school in Illinois for criminal justice and corrections students.
-WIU is a medium-sized public school located in the town of Macomb.
+Our analysis found Western Illinois University to be the most popular school for criminal justice and corrections students who want to pursue an online degree in Illinois.
+WIU is a moderately-sized public school located in the town of Macomb.

 The average amount in student loans that criminal justice majors at WIU take out is $25,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $218.